InfernalWAVE/gdscript-sphinx-docs-tutorial/README.md

 Congratulations if you made it this far!
 Now we just need to run these RST files through sphinx to get our documentation.

 # Install and Configure Sphinx

+Install sphinx according to their installation instructions: https://www.sphinx-doc.org/en/master/usage/installation.html

+Since we know python is ready to use in the command prompt, we can use pip to install it with ```python -m pip install sphinx```

+We will also need an extension for sphinx that the godot documentation expects, called sphinx-tabs: https://sphinx-tabs.readthedocs.io/en/latest/

+We can install sphinx-tabs with ```python -m pip install sphinx-tabs```

+This isn't mandatory, but we will install the sphinx theme that godot uses as well by ReadTheDocs: https://sphinx-themes.org/sample-sites/sphinx-rtd-theme/

+We can install the ReadTheDocs theme with ```python -m pip install sphinx-rtd-theme```

+Once everything is installed, we can run the ```sphinx-quickstart``` command in the terminal to initialize the documentation project, follow the docs here: https://www.sphinx-doc.org/en/master/usage/quickstart.html